 Communities Combating Pests & Weeds Grant Opportunity

+This grant from the federal government is a rare funding steam for Council that enables us to help our communities treat high-priority weed species and conduct rabbit control on private land.
 The program benefits rural and farming communities within the shire, with funding support to substantially increase the capacity of community members to manage the difficult and complex issues created by weeds and pests.
-It enables Council to provide direct support to community members in their efforts to control some of the most prevalent and stubborn weeds in our shire.

-The Communities Combating Pests and Weeds program is a rare opportunity for Council to run a landscape-scale program to treat high-priority weed species and conduct rabbit control on both private and Council-managed land.
-It also aims to have significant biodiversity outcomes, and Council is seeking to maximise the positive impacts by carefully prioritising projects and aligning works with existing efforts being made to tackle weeds and rabbits across the region.
+The Communities Combating Pests and Weeds program also aims to have significant biodiversity outcomes, and Council is seeking to maximise the positive impacts by carefully prioritising projects and aligning works with existing efforts being made to tackle weeds and rabbits across the region.

 This project is funded by the Australian Government under the Communities Combating Pests and Weed Impacts During Drought Program.

-A Second Round of the applications for the program is now open, closing 13 March 2020.
+A Second Round of the applications for the program is now open, with the final Application deadline being 16 September 2020.

-Please note that all on-ground works for the program must be completed by the end of May 2020.
+Please note that all on-ground works for the program must be completed by 16 December 2020.

-If you require assistance with future applications, please don't hesitate to contact Liza Kennedy from Council's Environment Unit on 5232 9400 or email firstname.lastname@example.org
+If you require assistance with you application, please contact Liza Kennedy, Council's Environment Officer, on 5232 9400 or email email@example.com

 The grant funding will be allocated to weed treatment and/or rabbit control programs on private land across Colac Otway Shire.
 The program will also be run on Council-managed land, and opportunities to maximise the impact of the program by aligning projects are being pursued.
 Weed species eligible for treatment under the program are listed below.